Home Page Gallery Previous Painting Next Painting

 breasts in Cirrus Carcinoma also made me think a lot about this nature-body connection.

-The image is also in red--a color very often associated with women's sexuality--and the
+very often associated with women's sexuality--and the

 implications of a flower (virginity) made me think this piece also spoke to certain sexual